Huskisson

 Huskisson — affectionately known as 'Husky' — has a relaxed, holiday-town atmosphere with a charming main street lined with cafes, restaurants, boutique shops, and a popular pub.
 The village is famous for dolphin and whale watching cruises, snorkelling, scuba diving, and kayaking on Jervis Bay.
 While tourist numbers swell during summer and school holidays, the permanent community is close-knit and draws retirees, sea-changers, and nature lovers year-round.
 Everyday amenities including supermarkets and medical services are found nearby in Vincentia and Nowra.

-Huskisson falls under postcode 2540 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Unclassified (OT) electorate.
+Huskisson falls under postcode 2540 and is governed by the Shoalhaven Council (Local Government Area).
+For federal elections, residents vote in the electorate of Gilmore, while state elections fall under the Unclassified (OT) electorate.

 📍 Location